How To Survive a Riot

 Surviving a Stampede

-A rioting mob can turn into a stampede, which means you could end up getting trampled.
+A rioting mob can become a stampede, which means you could get trampled.
 In this case, the best thing to do is find a sturdy object to use as a cover and stand by it.
 For example, find a telephone pole to stand against.

 Have you ever been caught in a riot?
 Let us know your experience in the comments below.